chainer/chainercv/examples/yolo/README.md

 Scores are mean Average Precision (mAP) with PASCAL VOC2007 metric.

-\*: Although the original paper [1] reports 76.8 %, the original implementation and provided weights archived this score.
+\*: Although the original paper [1] reports 76.8 %,, the darknet implementation and the provided weights achieved the lower score.

 ## Demo
 Detect objects in an given image.
 This demo downloads Pascal VOC pretrained model automatically if a pretrained model path is not given.